grange85/ahfow-www/_drafts/my-record-collection-118-dean-wareham-emancipated-hearts-test-pressing.md

 {% ahfowimage "url" "caption" %}

 **Love Is Colder Than Death**
-Named after Rainer Werner Fassbinder's

-Emancipated Hearts 05:12
+Named after Rainer Werner Fassbinder's first feature film... which [is on YouTube](https://www.youtube.com/watch?v=cW_5KheEG_c) and I started to watch but it was slow, and grubby and over stylised and derivative of the French New Wave from years earlier.
+We went and saw his much better The Marriage of Maria Braun at the NFT a few years ago and Hanna Schygulla introduced it.

+**Emancipated Hearts**
+This has an odd middle section where Dean drifts into Little Drummer Boy so I guess, this makes it a Christmas song.

-The Deadliest Day Since the Invasion Began 03:20
+**The Deadliest Day Since the Invasion Began**

-The Longest Bridges in the World 05:47
+**The Longest Bridges in the World**

-The Ticking is the Bomb 04:07
+**The Ticking is the Bomb**

-Air 03:10
+**Air**

  - *Catalogue Number:* AHFOW 12/0024